India Hopes US Will Allow Allies To Buy Some Iranian Oil: Report

 "Under SREs we hope they will give us relaxation and allow us to buy some Iranian oil," the source added.

-Indian refiners have not yet placed orders to lift Iranian oil in May, pending clarity on whether Washington will extend the sanctions waiver.
+The refiners in the country have not yet placed orders to lift Iranian oil in May, pending clarity on whether Washington will extend the sanctions waiver.

 Get the latest election news, live updates and election schedule for Lok Sabha Elections 2019 on ndtv.com/elections.
 Like us on Facebook or follow us on Twitter and Instagram for updates from each of the 543 parliamentary seats for the 2019 Indian general elections.